MykalMachon/mykal.codes/src/posts/aoc-2022-solution-for-day-3.md

 ---
 [Today's challenge](https://adventofcode.com/2022/day/3), well uh... wasn't today's challenge 😅

 I didn't write any actual code this weekend; instead opting to spend some time resting with family and friends.
-To be honest, I completely forgot about this challenge until about 10:30 pm today (2022/12/04).
+To be honest, I completely forgot about this challenge until about 10:30 pm today.

-So, with around an hour and a half left in the day, I took a shot at part one of Advent of Code's day 3 challenge.
+So, with around an hour left in the day, I took a shot at part one of Advent of Code's day 3 challenge.
 Check out my solution below:

 ```python
 """